MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Experimental Results

 \subsection{Validation of Thermal RC and DSS model}

 We validate the accuracy of our thermal RC and DSS models by comparing their temperature estimates to full-system FEM simulation results for the same workload and system configurations.
 This comparison is completed for each of the three 2.5D system sizes and the single 3D system.
-In addition to the visualization of the temperature estimate over time, two metrics are used to quantify the accuracy of our thermal RC and DSS models against the FEM results.
+In addition to the visualization of the temperature estimate over time, shown in Fig.~\ref{fig:temperature_vs_time_grid}, three metrics are used to quantify the accuracy of our thermal RC and DSS models against the FEM results.
 The MAE metric measures the mean absolute error in temperature across the entire simulation duration.
+The second metric, average percentage error, expresses the temperature error as a percentage.
+This is particularly important because a given absolute error at lower temperatures represents a more significant inaccuracy than the same absolute error at higher temperatures.
+The third metric, Temperature Violation Prediction accuracy, measures the accuracy of our models in predicting temperature violations.
 Predicting temperature violations (e.g., tracking the time steps when the temperature exceeds the allowed threshold) is often used by DTPM algorithms.
-Therefore, the second metric measures the accuracy of our models in predicting temperature violations.
 We set 85$^{\circ}$C as the maximum allowable temperature threshold for each system without loss of generality~\cite{zhou2019temperature}.
 This metric first identifies the time steps in FEM simulations where temperature violations occur (temperature exceeds 85$^{\circ}$C).
 Then, it computes the percentage of these violations captured by the thermal RC and DSS models (e.g., 100\% means all violations are detected with perfect accuracy).
 The proposed models conservatively flag violations within one degree of the above-mentioned threshold temperature.

 To assist users in visualizing the thermal behavior of the system under test, the RC model also creates a heat map of each layer in the system.
-As an example, the heat map of the interposer layer of a 2.5D 64 chiplet system is shown in Figure \ref{fig:rc_heatmap}.
-This figure shows the temperature gradient that occurs between the center of the interposer, where the heat producing chiplets are located, and the edges of the system, where there are no chiplets.
+As an example, the heat map of the interposer layer of a 2.5D 64 chiplet system is shown in Fig.~\ref{fig:rc_heatmap}.
+This figure shows the temperature gradient that occurs between the center of the interposer, where the heat-producing chiplets are located, and the edges of the system, where there are no chiplets.
 These maps allow for quick visual verification of the system behavior instead of relying purely on numerical results.